Sometimes, it pays to read more than just the headline in the newspaper.

 As always, any type of property you use as your principal residence may qualify for the credit.
 Vacation homes, however, do not count.

 There is some debate among those who have the time to argue such issues as to whether or not the tax credit for existing property owners will help stimulate sales.
-The naysayers argue as these people have property to sell before they can buy, more inventory will hit the market, therefore further supressing prices.
+The naysayers argue as these people have property to sell before they can buy, more inventory will hit the market, therefore further suppressing prices.

-In my opinion, if those people have duplexes or single family homes appropriate for first time home buyers, the additional inventory would be welcome.
-There just aren’t that many good lower end properties out there to choose from.
+In my opinion, if those people have duplexes or single-family homes appropriate for first-time home buyers, the additional inventory would be welcome.
+There just aren’t that many good lower-end properties out there to choose from.

 According to the Wall Street Journal, Mark Zandi, the chief economist at Moody’s Economy.com, agrees with me.
 He thinks the expansion of the credit will result in 500,000 more home sales by the end of April.